-At the inner boundary $r = 2.5R_E$, the density is calculated by the empirical formula $\rho{\rm inner} = (28 + 0.1 {\rm CPCP})$ amu/cm3, where CPCP is the average of the northern and southern cross polar cap potentials measured in keV.
+At the inner boundary $r = 2.5R_E$, the density is calculated using the empirical formula $\rho{inner} = (28 + 0.1 \text{CPCP})$ amu/cm3, where CPCP is the average of the northern and southern cross polar cap potentials (CPCP) measured in keV.
 This boundary condition has been used successfully in previous geomagnetic storm simulations (Pulkkinen et al., 2013).
-The pressure and the magnetic field ${\bf B}1$ (excluding dipole field) have zero gradient at the inner boundary, while the radial velocity is set to zero and the tangential velocity is calculated from the corotation and the ${\bf E} \times {\bf B}$ drift, where the electric field ${\bf E}$ is provided by the Ridley Ionosphere Model (RIM) (Ridley et al., 2004).
+The pressure and the magnetic field \mathbf{B}1 (excluding dipole field) have zero gradient at the inner boundary, while the radial velocity is set to zero and the tangential velocity is calculated from the corotation and the $\mathbf{E} \times \mathbf{B}$ drift, where the electric field \mathbf{E} is provided by the RIM (Ridley et al., 2004).

-2.2 Particle-in-cell Model: FLEKS
+2.2.
+Particle-In-Cell Model: FLEKS

-The FLexible Exascale Kinetic Simulator (FLEKS) (Y. Chen et al., 2021) is used as the particle-in-cell (PIC) model (PC component in the SWMF) to resolve kinetic physics.
-FLEKS uses the same two-way coupling method as MHD-EPIC (Daldorff et al., 2014) and the Gauss's law satisfying energy-conserving semi-implicit method (GL-ECSIM) (Y. Chen & Tóth, 2019) for the PIC solver.
-To enable the adaptation in MHD-AEPIC, FLEKS introduces an adaptive grid that allows changing simulation region dynamically.
+The FLexible Exascale Kinetic Simulator (FLEKS) (Chen et al., 2021) is used as the PIC model (PC component in the SWMF) to resolve kinetic physics.
+FLEKS uses the same two-way coupling method as MHD-EPIC (Daldorff et al., 2014) and the Gauss's law satisfying energy-conserving semi-implicit method (GL-ECSIM) (Chen & Tóth, 2019) for the PIC solver.
+To enable the adaptation in MHD-AEPIC, FLEKS introduces an adaptive grid that allows changing the simulation region dynamically.
 Figure 1 shows a schematic plot of the adaptive grid.
-We choose $\Delta x = 1/4R_E$ to be the PIC grid resolution so that the scaled $d_i/\Delta x \sim 4$.
+We choose $\Delta x = 1/4 R_E$ to be the PIC grid resolution so that the scaled $d_i/\Delta x \sim 4$.
 The ion inertial length inside the magnetosphere is described in Subsection 2.1.
 The ion-electron mass ratio is set to 100 in this simulation so that the electron skin depth $d_e = 0.1d_i$.
-Li et al. (2019) perform 2-D PIC simulations using different ion-electron mass ratios and conclude that features like reconnection rate and magnetic energy conversion are similar in simulations using different ion-electron mass ratios.
-Although the grid is not refined to resolve the electron scale, in the PIC model the electron particles can resolve sub-grid scale physics under the influence of the electromagnetic field that is resolved on the ion scale.
-Y. Chen and Tóth (2019) show that the semi-implicit PIC model can reproduce the most important ion scale features of magnetic reconnection with $d_i/\Delta x \sim 4$.
-The selected resolution balances between the computational cost and the requirement of resolving kinetic scales
+Li et al. (2019) perform 2-D PIC simulations using different ion-electron mass ratios.
+Although the grid is not refined to resolve the electron scale, in the PIC model, the electron particles can resolve sub-grid scale physics under the influence of the electromagnetic field that is resolved on the ion scale.
+Chen and Tóth (2019) show that the semi-implicit PIC model can reproduce the most important ion scale features of magnetic reconnection with $d_i/\Delta x \sim 4$.
+The selected resolution balances between the computational cost and the requirement of resolving kinetic scales.